flmng0/tmthy.dev/src/data/sketches/disperse.md

 ---
 name: Polygon Vertex Dispersion
 brief: Dispersion simulation used for the home-page hero's interactivity.
+Simulate each vertex of a polygon as a particle, apply a repel force from the mouse, and a spring force to the origin.
 imagePath: /screenshots/sketches/disperse.png
 ---